ten3roberts/sprocket/README.md

 Currently, not much is implemented

 ## The plan
-The plan for Sprocket is to be a powerfull multi-threaded game engine for 2D as well as 3D
+The plan for Sprocket is to be a powerful multi-threaded game engine for 2D as well as 3D

 ### Main features
 * Vulkan rendering